JontySinai/jontysinai.github.io/_posts/2020-04-19-understanding-bayesian-inference.md

 >*  \\(\mathbb{P}(A \| B)\\) is known as the **likelihood** of \\(A\\), given \\(B\\) - it is an estimate of how likely the \\(A\\) that we observed is, given possible values of \\(B\\).
 >*  \\(\mathbb{P}(B \| A)\\) is known as the **posterior probability** of \\(B\\), given \\(A\\) - it is the *conditional probability* of \\(B\\) *after* we have obtained evidence of \\(A\\).

 Bayes' Theorem is useful when it is difficult to calculate the posterior of \\(B\\) directly.
-We use Bayes' Theorem we have obtained data on \\(A\\) and we can measure the likelihood and prior with greater ease.
+We use Bayes' Theorem when we have obtained data on \\(A\\) and we can measure the likelihood and prior with greater ease.

 \* <small> for more detail on random variables and probability measures, see my [introductory post on probability](https://jontysinai.github.io/jekyll/update/2017/11/23/probability-for-everyone.html).
 </small>